Why Castro Valley

 Birthing centers: what matters

-Sutter Eden is the default in-city option for Castro Valley family buyers on a PPO plan.
+Sutter Eden is the default in-city option for Castro Valley buyers on a PPO plan.
 Private labor and delivery suites, full Sutter Health network integration, and the hospital is also the regional stroke and trauma receiving facility, so the same building handles the full acute-care spectrum.

 Kaiser members deliver at Kaiser San Leandro (~10-15 min) which has a full Kaiser L&D facility.
 There is no Kaiser birthing center in Castro Valley itself.